fyngyrz/pyex/README.md

 form Python wants, all without monkeypatching or otherwise compromising execution reliability.

 This is a Python v2 project.
-A v3 Python version, if you want it, is up to you at this point.

 ## Somewhat More Verbosely

-This project grew indirectly from my annoyance with Python that it does not provide the ability to extend the built-in classes, particularly the string class.
-I have often wanted to just do something to a string as a method, mainly -- and I know this is a simple thing, but -- mainly because I consistently tend to think this way...
+This project grew indirectly from my annoyance with Python's inability to extend the built-in classes, particularly the string class.
+I have often wanted to just do something to a string as a method, mainly &mdash; and I know this is a simple thing, but &mdash; mainly because I consistently tend to think this way...

     x = 'foo'.upper()